-IFRS 3 requires to fair value all assets and liabilities acquired.
+\IFRS 3 requires to fair value all assets and liabilities acquired.
 This included the fair market value of the property, plant and equipment acquired, which the company has approximated with reference to the \$18.4m price paid in the acquisition and other market indicators of the value of the property.
 All other fair values correspond to payment terms fixed by contract or, due to the short-term nature, are readily convertible to or settled with cash and cash equivalents.

-The fair value of the provision for decommissioning and site restoration at the acquisition date was based on the estimated future cash flows to retire the acquired portion of the oil and gas property at the end of its useful life.
-The discount rate used to determine the net present value of the provision was a rate of 1.71 percent (the Bank of Canada's long-term bond yield rate).
+\\The fair value of the provision for decommissioning and site restoration at the acquisition date was based on the estimated future cash flows to retire the acquired portion of the oil and gas property at the end of its useful life.
+The discount rate used to determine the net present value of the provision was a rate of 1.71 percent.

-Refer also to Notes 6,7,11,12,14,17
+Refer also to Notes 6,7,11,15,18.